pjritee/RPi-Pico/cp_experiments/README.md

 # Raspberry Pi Pico Experiments

-This directory contains a collection of experiments using the Pico.
+This directory contains a collection of experiments using circuitpython on the Pico.

 Experiments: